Skip to Content

 View of rice terraces and cliffs from the top of the Harau Valley hike.

-Harau Valley is brilliant for active breaks but just as good for enjoying the sweet life, sunsets, and eating home cooking at feel-good homestays.
+Harau Valley is brilliant for active breaks but just as good for relaxing and eating homecooked food at feel-good homestays.

 Check out my Harau Valley travel guide.